tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   * Make sure to emphasize the real-world use cases of visualizing real estate, such as finding the best place to move to, since some students may not find the real estate market as exciting as the stock market.

-* A key to today's class is getting students to not only create visualizations but also to explore their visualizations using widgets.
-Therefore, each assignment will serve two purposes: coding the visualization and analyzing the visualization to make key insights about the data.
+* A key component of today's class will be getting students to not only create visualizations, but to explore their visualizations using widgets.
+Therefore, each assignment will serve two purposes: coding the visualization, and analyzing the visualization to make key insights about the data.

-* Remember that the purpose of this class is not just to teach students how to make interactive plots.
-Rather, the focus is to teach students how to tell stories through interactive plots, stories that users can deep dive into using the interactive widgets provided by PyViz's technologies.
+* Remember that the purpose of today's class isn't just to teach students how to make interactive plots, but how to use them in order to tell stories, which users can take a deep dive into with the interactive widgets provided by PyViz's technologies.

 * Please refer to our [Student FAQ](../../../06-Instructor-Resources/README.md) for answers to questions frequently asked by students of this program.
 If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.